 Creep and Slip

-Creep is the property of material which indicates the tendency of material to move slowly and deform permanently under the influence of external mechanical stress.
+Creep is the property of a material which indicates the tendency of material to move slowly and deform permanently under the influence of external mechanical stress.
 It results due to long time exposure to large external mechanical stress with in limit of yielding.
 Creep is more severe in material that are subjected to heat for long time.
 Slip in material is a plane with high density of atoms.

 Resilience is the ability of material to absorb the energy when it is deformed elastically by applying stress and release the energy when stress is removed.
 Proof resilience is defined as the maximum energy that can be absorbed without permanent deformation.
 The modulus of resilience is defined as the maximum energy that can be absorbed per unit volume without permanent deformation.
 It can be determined by integrating the stress-strain cure from zero to elastic limit.
 Its unit is joule/m3